MashoodShabbir/Network_Scanner/READme.md

 - **Run as Administrator**: This script requires administrative privileges to send ARP requests.
 Make sure to run it with appropriate permissions.
 - **Use Responsibly**: Ensure you have permission to scan any network before using this script.
 Unauthorized network scanning may be illegal.

-## License
-This project is licensed under the MIT License.
-Feel free to use, modify, and distribute it responsibly.

-## Contributing
-Contributions are welcome!
-If you'd like to improve this project, please fork the repository and submit a pull request.

-## Contact
-If you have any questions or feedback, feel free to contact me at [your-email@example.com].

 ---

 Thank you for checking out my project!
 I hope this helps demonstrate my Python skills and interest in networking and cybersecurity.